 I used freshly brewed, hot coffee as the liquid in the bundt cake batter.
 If you prefer not to use coffee, hot water (or perhaps a hot black tea!) will work just fine as a substitute.
 Using a hot liquid is a great trick to help the cocoa powder “bloom”.
 Adding a hot liquid to the cocoa mixture helps to dissolve the cocoa powder and release additional flavor.

-Replacing part of the all purpose flour with rye flour imparts a more complex, nutty flavor to this chocolate olive oil bundt cake.
+Replacing part of the all purpose flour with rye flour imparts a more complex, nutty flavor to this rich chocolate bundt cake.
 I usually purchase medium rye flour, which has all the delicious taste of rye, without the coarse texture of a darker rye flour.
 I find this guide on rye flour from King Arthur to be a helpful reference.
 If you don’t have rye flour, you can replace it with the same amount (1/2 cup; 60g) of all purpose flour, so that the recipe uses a total of 2 cups (240g) all purpose flour and no rye flour.

-The glaze is made with good quality dark chocolate, the kind you’d like to eat plain out of the wrapper while standing in the pantry.
+The ganache glaze is made with good quality dark chocolate, the kind you’d like to eat plain out of the wrapper while standing in the pantry.
 I used a 72% dark chocolate bar, which is on the darker end.
 Semisweet chocolate is anything containing at least 60% cocoa solids, so aim for something in the 60-72% range.
 Avoid using chocolate chips, as they often contain fillers intended to prevent them from melting and losing shape.
 We’re going for a silky smooth chocolate ganache, so choosing a nice chocolate bar or

 GLAZING THIS CHOCOLATE BUNDT CAKE